How to Choose Ski Boots

-Not only are they an expensive piece, but they are also the most important.
+Not only are ski boots an expensive piece of gear, but they are also the most important.
 They are like the steering wheel of your car, and they are how you control your movement down the mountain.
 So you might as well get it right on the first buy.

-If you’re in the market for a pair that’ll let you stay on the lifts ‘til they stop spinning, this is your ultimate guide on how to choose ski boots.
+If you’re in the market for the best pair of ski boots that’ll let you stay on the lifts ‘til they stop spinning, look no further.

 Ski Boot Basics